History of Juventus FC: Recent history (2020–present)

 On 8 August 2020, Sarri was sacked from his managerial position, one day after Juventus were eliminated from the 2019–20 UEFA Champions League by Lyon.
 On the same day, former player Andrea Pirlo was announced as the new coach, signing a two-year contract.
 In the 2020 Supercoppa Italiana, which was held in January 2021, Juventus won their ninth title after a 2–0 victory against Napoli.
 With Inter Milan's win of the 2020–21 Serie A, Juventus' run of nine consecutive titles came to an end; the club managed to secure a fourth-place finish on the final day of the league, granting Juventus qualification to the following season's Champions League.
 In the 2021 Coppa Italia final, Juventus won their 14th title.
 On 28 May, Juventus sacked Pirlo from his managerial position, and announced Allegri's return to the club as manager after two years away from management on a four-year contract.
 After losing 4–2 after extra time to Inter Milan in the 2022 Coppa Italia final, the 2021–22 Juventus F.C. season marked the first season since 2010–11 in which the club had not won a trophy.

 In the 2022–23 season, Juventus made only three Champions League group stage points—their lowest-ever group stage score in the competition—after one victory and five defeats.
 The team placed third in the group stage and obtained qualification to the Europa League for their better goal difference with Israelian side Maccabi Haifa; they were eventually defeated 2–1 by Sevilla after extra time at the Ramón Sánchez Pizjuán Stadium in the Europa League semi-final in May 2023.
 On 28 November 2022, the entire board of directors resigned from their respective positions, Andrea Agnelli as president, Pavel Nedvěd as vice president, and Maurizio Arrivabene as CEO.
-Agnelli's presidence was the most victorious of the club's history, with 19 titles won.
+Agnelli's presidency was the most victorious of the club's history, with 19 titles won.
 Exor, the club's controlling shareholder, appointed Gianluca Ferrero as its new chairman ahead of the shareholders' meeting on 18 January 2023.
 Two days later, after being acquitted by the FIGC's Court of Appeal in April–May 2022, Juventus were deducted 15 points as punishment for capital gain violations, as part of an investigation related to the 2019–2021 budgets during the COVID-19 pandemic starting in November 2021.
 This was harsher than the point deduction recommended by the FIGC prosecutor, who said that in the standings Juventus "must now finish behind Roma, outside the European Cup area".
 The penalty caused an uproar and protests among Juventus supporters, who cancelled, or threatened to do so, their Sky Sport and DAZN subscriptions.
 The decision had initially been reversed on 20 April 2023, but Juventus received a new penalty, this time of ten points, on 22 May.